Why Your Diesel Engine Is Malfunctioning

 Coolant builds up pressure

 As its name suggests, the cooling system allows heat to be evacuated from the engine and prevents the deformation of engine components.
 Failure of the coolant can cause an engine to overheat, which in turn will cause the cylinder head gasket to rupture with more or less serious consequences (as we have seen above).
-Thus, the pressure of the explosions which passes in the water circuit is often the result of a big overheating, causing a deformation of the cylinder head.
-In this case, it will be necessary to provide for a rectification of the cylinder head as well as a test, very often expensive operations.
+If you’ve ever wondered why your diesel engine is malfunctioning, a common cause could be the failure of the cooling system.

 Good to know: Changing your coolant frequently will strengthen your engine and ensure optimal operation.
 The coolant must be drained each time the cooling circuit is opened.